metsean/metsean.github.io/_posts/2019-6-27-Wind-statistical-model.md

     W=W[1:,:] # drop initialise entry
     return (W)
 ```
-This function generates 1 years worth of wind data (8760 hours).

 The quality of the statistical model can be well judged by comparing the observational ‘raw’ wind record against the model.
 This is shown below.
 The distribution of velocities and directions is very similar for the two plots.
 The scaling for the raw data is different because there is a 16 year record whereas the model is normalised for 1 year.
 The statistical model looks like a very good approximation.